U.S. sanctions move angers Iran, Russia sees threat to nuclear deal

 Western diplomats said the inconclusive outcome of the December 9-12 expert-level discussions should not be seen as a sign that the deal hammered out nearly three weeks ago was in trouble.

-But Deputy Foreign Minister Abbas Araqchi told Iran's semi-official Fars news agency in reaction to the U.S. decision that it was evaluating the situation and would "react accordingly", adding, "It is against the spirit of the Geneva deal."
+However, Deputy Foreign Minister Abbas Araqchi told Iran's semi-official Fars news agency in reaction to the U.S. decision it was evaluating the situation and would "react accordingly", adding: "It is against the spirit of the Geneva deal."

 Russia also made its concerns clear.